 - baking powder

 How do you make a flax egg?

 Flax seeds, when ground down and mixed with water, make an excellent egg substitute.
-To make 1 flax egg mix 1 tbsp ground flax seeds with 2 tbsp water.
-Many recipes call for 3 tbsp water per tablespoon flax seeds but I’ve always found that 2 is enough.
+To make 1 flax egg mix 1 tablespoon ground flax seeds with 2 tablespoon water.
+Many recipes call for 3 tablespoon water per tablespoon flax seeds but I’ve always found that 2 is enough.

-This recipe calls for 2 flax eggs – so 2 tbsp ground flax seeds mixed with 4 tbsp water.
+This recipe calls for 2 flax eggs - so 2 tablespoon ground flax seeds mixed with 4 tablespoon water.

 Flax eggs are best used to aid binding in baking.
 This means that they help the ingredients to stick together in the same way as eggs.
 However, they’re not good at helping baked goods to rise.
 That’s why you need baking powder in this recipe.

 Read more about how to make a flax egg.

 How do you make black bean brownies?